 The tendency for businesses to overspend in sales and marketing is extremely common, especially if the field is not one with which they are intimately aware.
 It is not uncommon for businesses to be thrilled when they obtain venture capital investment.
 They feel the time has come to spend, spend, and spend some more, and advertising looks to be a viable alternative for them to pursue.
 The company's reputation may suffer if it is forced to pay a significant repair bill shortly after going public.

 You can hand out flyers to local businesses to generate interest.
 Create a strong network of individuals to help you spread the word about your suggestions.
-To build interest, start a debate on your website’s blog and social media sites and invite others to participate.
+To build interest, start a debate on your website's blog and social media sites and invite others to participate.
 Ads on low-cost social media sites such as Facebook and Twitter to highlight the best performers are being run right now.
 Television advertising is still effective, but it is not necessarily the best place to start when developing a marketing strategy, especially if you want to avoid overspending on your marketing budget.
+This can help your business to become an attractive asset if you do eventually want to sell your café or restaurant.

 8. Energy Savings